LucassVal/TitanFusion-cBot/README.md

 We strongly encourage you to participate!
 You don't need to be an expert coder to help.

 - Have an idea?
-Open a "Discussion" tab to chat about strategy improvements.
+Open a **Discussion** tab to chat about strategy improvements.
 - Found a bug?
-Open an "Issue" so we can fix it.
+Open an **Issue** so we can fix it.
 - Optimized parameters?
-Share your .cbotset or backtest results with us.
+Share your `.cbotset` or backtest results with us.

 Let's democratize algorithmic trading, one line of code at a time.